2026/1(44)

 HISTORICAL RESEARCH

-of military education of servicemen of the Russian army in 1855-1914
+Military education of servicemen of the Russian army in the second half of the 19th century – early

 INTANGIBLE CULTURAL HERITAGE